-When blood flow is blocked, the affected cartilage may die and, without the supportive tissue, fold in on itself, contributing to a swollen and deformed look.
+When blood flow is blocked, the affected cartilage may die and, without the supportive tissue, fold in on itself.
+Scar tissue may form, contributing to a swollen and deformed look.
 Over time, the effects may become more prominent, and they may be permanent.
-The good news is that cauliflower ear can be prevented, even after such an injury occurs.
+The good news is that cauliflower ear can usually be prevented, even after such an injury occurs.

 Risk Factors for Cauliflower Ear